The Department for Education have recently reinforced the need to:

 Tolerance of those of different faiths and beliefs

 Clifton school is situated in an area that is culturally diverse.
 The school recognises its role in preparing pupils for life in modern Britain.
 We actively promote celebrations of different faiths and cultures.
-The religious education syllabus is the agreed Rotherham syllabus.
+Our religious education curriculum is designed following guidance from the agreed Rotherham syllabus.
 Through Religious Education and personal & social education we reinforce messages of tolerance and respect.

 Staff regularly review the curriculum to ensure that it promotes the areas above.
 It also ensures that pupils are taught about key events and figures in history.
 Events during the year celebrate culturally diverse occasions and memorable events taking place in the country.